 It is time to arm the children with a set of tools essential to their development that protects them from discrimination, inequality and slavery.
 Just as a child must build interdependent motor skills to be able to perform complex nerve and muscle acts to produce movement, children must build the ability to perform using the 30 interdependent human rights that they are entitled with since birth.
 The improvement of one right will facilitate the advancement of all of them

-This program, Human Rights Class in a Box for Elementary Schools, is a tool for the children to change to positive attitudes towards compassion, empathy, kindness and no discrimination (anti bullying).
+The ISHR’s program, Human Rights Class in a Box for Elementary Schools, is a learning tool for the children to change to positive attitudes towards compassion, empathy, kindness and love.
+This program serves the cause of anti bullying campaign.

-All children in this program learn and exercise reading skills, creativity and team work and the most important thing they learn about their inalienable and interconnected 30 Human Rights.
+All the students in this program learn and exercise reading skills, creativity and team work and the most important thing they learn about their inalienable and interconnected Human Rights.

-This program has become international.
-ISHR’s facilitators are willing to travel abroad, if terms are agreed, to implement HRCB in any school around the world.
+This program has been implemented internationally.
+ISHR’s facilitators are willing to travel abroad, if terms are agreed , to implement HRCB in any school around the globe.

 The Universal Declaration of Human Rights sets out the 30 fundamental human rights that protect the dignity of every human being.
 The recognition of the inherent, equal and inalienable rights of all members of the human family is the foundation of freedom, justice and peace in the world.